pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve existing configuration_1-1.md

 # Retrieve existing configuration

-EdgeCmd utility provides the possibility to view the configuration for each part of the adapter.
+Use EdgeCmd utility to view the configuration for each part of the adapter.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter, you need to add it in the command.
 For example: